iminoalt/windows-dui-docs/README.md

 # Animation
-Allows us to set an animation for an element
+Allows us to set an basic animation for an element

 ⚠️ Still Researching.